 \subsection{Incremental Learning Benchmarks}

-The evaluation of different incremental learning techniques has led to the creation of various benchmarks.
+The evaluation of incremental learning techniques has led to various benchmarks.
 For example, \citet{masana2022class} compare 13 incremental learning algorithms.
-Their experimental setting involves dividing the dataset into several windows by class.
-In each window, the average accuracy across all previously seen classes is evaluated.
-In fact, similar settings are widely adopted by incremental learning works \citep{zenke2017continual,chaudhry2018riemannian,masana2022class}.
+They divide the dataset into several windows by class, and evaluate the average accuracy across all previously seen classes in each window.
+Similar settings are widely adopted by incremental learning works \citep{zenke2017continual,chaudhry2018riemannian,masana2022class}.

-In addition to the splitting of datasets, other evaluation methods includes permuting or rotating image datasets to deliberately construct drifts or introduce new classes \citep{farquhar2018towards, lomonaco2021avalanche, mai2022online}.
+Besides splitting the datasets, other evaluation methods include permuting or rotating image datasets to construct drifts or introduce new classes \citep{farquhar2018towards, lomonaco2021avalanche, mai2022online}.
 Real-world video datasets are also proposed for incremental learning \citep{lomonaco2017core50, roady2020stream, she2020openloris}.
-However, these datasets merely simulate the scenario of emerging classes and drifts in open environment challenges, and do not consider relational data streams.
+However, these datasets merely simulate emerging classes and drifts in open environment challenges, and do not consider relational data streams.

-\rev{In terms of real-world relational data streams, there are few prior benchmarks. \citet{bifet2010moa} proposes a stream learning system MOA, but it only has five real-world stream datasets.} \citet{souza2020challenges} notes the uncertainty in determining the occurrence and timing of drifts in previously used real-world data streams.
-They propose to conduct experiments on insects and altering the temperature to simulate different types of drift.
+\rev{For real-world relational data streams, there are few prior benchmarks. \citet{bifet2010moa} proposes a stream learning system MOA, but it only has five real-world stream datasets.} \citet{souza2020challenges} proposes to conduct experiments on insects and alter the temperature to simulate drifts.
 Both balanced and imbalanced insect classes are designed, and raw data are recorded to form new data streams.
-The metric utilized here is prequential accuracy, which means first testing and then training each batch.
+The metric is prequential accuracy, which means first testing and then training each window of data.